 Spending to Fill the Gaps in Life

-I bought for a lot of reasons that had nothing to do with needing what I bought.
+I spent money for a lot of reasons that had nothing to do with needing what I bought.

 I didn’t buy because I needed those things; I bought to fill an emotional gap.